liuqx315/Multiscale-pattern/doc/guide/source/Install.rst

 .. rubric:: Footnotes

-.. [#f1] Files for both the serial and parallel versions of ARKode are
+.. [#f1] Files for the serial, threaded and parallel versions of
-	 included in the distribution.
-For users in a serial computing environment, the files specific to parallel environments (which may be deleted) are as follows:
+	 ARKode are included in the distribution.
+For users in a serial or threaded computing environment, the files specific to parallel environments (which may be deleted) are as follows:

 	 * all files in ``src/nvec_par/``;
 	 * ``nvector parallel.h`` (in ``include/nvector/``);